kylefernandadams/jruby-cmis/README.md

 ## Multi-filing
 Multi-filing allows you to file a document object in more than one folder.
 This capability are optional, and your repository may not support them.

-The following code snippet checks if multi-filing is supported by this repository.
-If it is, creates a second folder in the root folder, and then adds our document to the new folder.
-Since multi-filing is supported, the document should be seen in both folders, and the code checks for this.

 ```ruby
 doc = @session.root_folder.create_text_doc("Multi-filing.txt", "Content")